Once I saw a bumper sticker that read, “People who think money can’t buy happiness must not know where to shop.”

 But happiness can be bought only if you know what you’re seeking.
-Don’t just spend haphazardly, hoping that the next DVD or car accessory will bring lasting joy.
-Instead, try to determine what you want out of life: More time?
-More clothing?
-More collectible figurines?
+Instead of spending haphazardly, try to determine what you want out of life:

 Examine those choices.
 What do you expect to gain?
 Is that realistic?
 Think about other things you could do with the money — pay down debt, create a retirement plan, pay cash for your next car.

-Oh, and look around you: Is your home and/or storage locker already filled with stuff you thought would be the answer?
-If your life is already replete with things you’ve stopped noticing, it’s probably time for a reality check.
+And look around you: If your home and possibly also a storage locker are filled with stuff you’ve stopped noticing, it’s probably time for a reality check.
 Maybe a garage sale, too.

 Spending with intention

 I’ve been fairly happy without money.
-But would I willingly go back to living on dried beans or to the time when I used a scrub board to do the laundry (including the baby’s cloth diapers)?
+But would I willingly go back to living on dried beans or washing clothes with a scrub board?
 Nope.
 I can buy more than one kind of food now, and I delight in tossing dirty clothes into a washing machine.

 It’s OK to spend money.
 Buy that kettle corn three times a week if that’s what makes you happy.
-Just do it mindfully, vs. following the latest trends or flailing around with a credit card in the hopes that this time you’ll find true bliss.
+Just do it mindfully, instead of chasing trends or making random credit card purchases.

 To turn that bumper sticker motto on its head: Some people know that money can buy happiness — they’re just really careful about what they buy.